 There is also the issue of speech as it can take some time to adjust to having the aligners over your teeth.
 Some people speak with a lisp at first, although they themselves are often more conscious of this than anyone they talk to!

 Some dentists don’t recommend using Express 10 because it is a lot less flexible than Full treatment but isn’t that much cheaper.
-To discuss your options with an Invisalign dentist, click here to find your nearest provider:
+Click here to take our Smile Test to see what you may be eligible for.

-If you discover you are not eligible for Invisalign, or you decide against invisible braces for some other reason, there are still other ways you can straighten your teeth discreetly.
+If you discover you are not eligible for invisible braces like Invisalign, or you decide against invisible braces for some other reason, there are still other ways you can straighten your teeth discreetly.

 Clear and ceramic braces use wires and brackets fixed to your teeth, but the material is colored to be less noticeable.
 There is also the option of lingual braces, which are hidden behind your teeth instead of on the front surface.
 Speak to your orthodontist to find out more about your dental treatment choices.